marein/php-gaming-website/README.md

 I've chosen MySQL as the command side storage.
 Since the games are stored as json, MySQL is used as a document store.
 On the query side, I've chosen Redis as the storage, since there are no relational queries to perform.
-Of course, I could've used Redis for the command side, but I'm more familiar with MySQL.
-Note that you need to have a database that allows you to store the domain model as well as the events in a single transaction.
+Note that on the command side you'll need a database that allows you to store the domain model as well as the events in a single transaction.
 Another possibility is to use [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) as the storage model.
 With this model, only the events are saved.
+The game aggregate is actually a good fit for the event sourcing approach.
+Maybe I'll implement this storage model in the next game.

 ### User